star

 Swaps and Additions

-- Swap Greek yogurt for sour cream or even a splash of almond milk
+• Swap Greek yogurt for sour cream, blended cottage cheese, or even a splash of coconut cream or almond milk

-- Use melted coconut oil or butter instead of olive oil if you want more richness
+• Use melted coconut oil or butter instead of olive oil

-- Add a pinch of black pepper or extra cinnamon for a flavor boost
+• Add a pinch of cardamom or extra cinnamon for a flavor boost

 How to Make Lupin Flour Muffins